mdrxy/wbor-llm/README.md

                wbor-sms-agent
         ```

-        Now the service will be accessible at `http://localhost:8080`.
+        The service will be accessible at `http://localhost:8080`.

-## Future Directions
+## Future Directions for Development

 * Sophisticated intent recognition and handling:
   * Wider variety of ways a user might ask for the current song.
 LandSmith data will help with this.
   * Handle ambiguous requests.
 Instead of "I don't know", offer hints or ask clarifying questions.
   * Handle negative queries (e.g., "What song is NOT playing?").
-* Improve GetCurrentSongTool
+* Improve `GetCurrentSongTool`
   * Make asynchronous
   * Cache song information for a short period with the option to use the proxy's SSE channel to make real-time evicts.
 * Chat history